LelleAnd/ops/Doc/Prerequisites.md

 ## TinyXML-2 (required for OPS C++ Core) ##
 TinyXML-2 can be downloaded from https://github.com/leethomason/tinyxml2.

-OPS has been used with TinyXML-2 version 9.0.0.
+OPS has been used with TinyXML-2 version 9.0.0 upto 11.0.0.

 ## CMake ##
 Version 3.10.0 or later is required to build OPS with CMake.
 Make sure the cmake command is in your path.
 CMake can be downloaded at https://cmake.org/.